 Consideration Importance Details Insurance Impact

-Mandatory Full Disclosure Critical Australian law requires you to disclose all material information to your insurer.
-This means every diagnosed condition, symptom you have sought treatment for, medication you take, specialist you have seen, and hospitalisation you have had.
-Disclosure obligations extend to conditions you may consider resolved or insignificant.
-The application form will guide you, but you should err on the side of over-disclosure rather than under-disclosure.
-Non-disclosure - even unintentional - can result in your claim being declined or your policy being voided years later.
-The IFSO reports that non-disclosure is one of the top reasons for claim disputes.
-If you are unsure whether something is relevant, disclose it.
-It is always better to disclose something unnecessary than to omit something material.
+Mandatory Full Disclosure Critical Australian law requires you to disclose all material health information to your insurer.
+This means every diagnosed condition, every symptom you have sought treatment for, every medication you take, every specialist visit, and every hospitalisation.
+Your disclosure obligation extends to conditions you may consider resolved or insignificant.
+The application form will prompt you with specific questions, but your duty goes beyond what is explicitly asked.
+Non-disclosure - even unintentional - can result in claims being declined or policies voided years after issue.
+AFCA (the Australian Financial Complaints Authority) handles numerous disputes each year involving non-disclosure of medical conditions.
+ASIC has issued specific warnings about the consequences of failing to disclose.
+Always err on the side of over-disclosure.

-Premium Loadings High Impact Many pre-existing conditions result in a premium loading - an additional percentage added to your base premium to account for the increased risk.
+Premium Loadings High Impact Many pre-existing conditions result in a premium loading - an additional percentage added to your base premium to account for the elevated risk.
 Loadings can range from 25% for well-managed conditions like controlled hypertension to 200%+ for more serious conditions such as recent cancer treatment or poorly controlled diabetes.
-The size of the loading depends on the condition, its severity, how well it is managed, time since diagnosis or treatment, and your overall health.
-Loadings are not permanent at all providers - some allow reviews after a period of stable health.
-Compare multiple providers, as loadings for the same condition can vary significantly.
+The size of the loading depends on the specific condition, its severity, how effectively it is managed, time since diagnosis or treatment, and your overall health.
+Loadings are not necessarily permanent - some providers offer reviews after a period of sustained health improvement.
+Compare multiple providers, as loadings for the same condition can vary considerably.

-Policy Exclusions High Impact Instead of (or in addition to) a loading, an insurer may add an exclusion to your policy.
-This means the policy will not pay out for claims directly related to the excluded condition.
-For example, if you have a history of back problems, the insurer might exclude claims arising from spinal or back conditions while covering everything else at standard rates.
-Exclusions can be acceptable if the excluded condition is unlikely to cause a claim, but they are problematic if the condition is likely to worsen.
-Read the exclusion wording carefully and understand exactly what is excluded.
-Some exclusions are broad (e.g. "any musculoskeletal condition") while others are narrow and specific.
+Policy Exclusions High Impact Instead of or in addition to a loading, an insurer may add an exclusion to your policy.
+This means the policy will not pay for claims directly related to the excluded condition.
+For example, a history of back problems might result in an exclusion for claims arising from spinal or back conditions, while everything else remains covered at standard rates.
+Exclusions can be acceptable if the excluded condition is unlikely to cause a fatal or disabling event, but they are problematic if the condition is likely to worsen over time.
+Read the exclusion wording carefully - some are broad (covering an entire body system) while others are narrow and specific to one condition.

 Mental Health Conditions High Impact Mental health conditions - including anxiety, depression, bipolar disorder, and PTSD - have become one of the most common areas of underwriting complexity in Australia.
-With rising rates of mental health diagnoses across the population, insurers are frequently assessing these conditions.
-Outcomes vary widely depending on severity, treatment history, hospitalisation, and current stability.
-Mild to moderate anxiety or depression that is well-managed with medication or therapy may result in standard terms or a small loading.
-More severe conditions, recent hospitalisations, or a history of self-harm will typically result in exclusions, significant loadings, or deferral.
-The Beyond Blue Australian has resources on managing conditions alongside insurance applications.
+With rising rates of mental health diagnoses across the population, insurers frequently assess these conditions.
+Outcomes vary widely depending on severity, treatment history, medication, hospitalisation, and current stability.
+Mild to moderate anxiety or depression that is well-managed with medication or therapy may result in standard terms or a modest loading.
+More severe conditions, recent hospitalisations, or a history of self-harm typically result in exclusions, significant loadings, or deferral.
+Beyond Blue provides resources for managing mental health conditions alongside practical matters like insurance.

-Disclaimer: The considerations above are general in nature and based on publicly available information from AU life insurance providers as of early 2026.
+Disclaimer: The considerations above are general in nature and based on publicly available information from Australian life insurance providers and ASIC as of early 2026.
 Individual underwriting decisions depend on your specific medical history, condition severity, and chosen provider.
 Always disclose your full medical history on your application.
 For health information, consult your GP or specialist.

 Life Insurance Providers for Pre-Existing Conditions in Australia